 blind while bailing out their savings and loan buddies with taxes

-Not to mention all the other evil that they perpetrate.
-When
+Not to mention all the other evil they perpetrate.

-they luck out and Communism runs out of steam coincidentally with
+They luck out when Communism runs out of steam coincidentally with

-their rule, they, naturally take credit for it, and then do
+their rule, naturally taking credit for it; then, do nothing

-nothing to help the recently freed captive peoples.
-That is not
+to help the recently freed captive peoples.
+Not their department.

 REDACTION OF CONFIDENTIAL INFORMATION